Mag14011/BioDC/README.md

 ![Logo for the BioDC python program.](BioDC_logo.png)

 # BioDC
-## A Python program that automates and accelerates the computation of redox conductiviity in polymeric multi-heme cytochromes
+## A Python program that automates and accelerates the computation of redox conductivity in polymeric multi-heme cytochromes

 ### What does this project do?